Perspective | Gatekeepers: These tech firms control what’s allowed online

 Who they are: Platforms are social networks including Facebook, Twitter, Reddit, Discord, YouTube and Twitch; marketplaces such as eBay, Amazon, Craigslist and GoFundMe; and app stores like the ones run by Apple, Google and Amazon.
 Even rental service Airbnb and ride-hailing service Uber are platforms.

 Why they have power: When you make the platform, you get to decide who and what stands on it.
 Those standards can shift, and don’t necessarily have to be evenly enforced.
-And when you’re cut off from a really big platform — like a social network or an app store with billions of users — it can be difficult to find the same audience elsewhere.
+When you’re cut off from a really big platform — like a social network or an app store with billions of users — it can be difficult to find the same audience elsewhere.

 When they’ve taken action: Moves like Twitter banning Trump permanently from its platform in January often are framed by politicians as partisan decisions.
 Platforms have made these sorts of daily content calls around the world for years.
 In 2014, Twitter took down video of the beheading of American journalist James Foley.
 In 2018, Twitter said it had suspended 1.2 million accounts linked to the terrorist group ISIS.
 In 2019, Facebook banned conspiracy theorist Alex Jones and Black nationalist minister Louis Farrakhan.